midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 // Executes multiple state machines sequentially (single-threaded), similar to a for loop
 // Unlike Parallel (which uses concurrency/threads), Serial ensures:
 // 1.
 Step N completes fully before Step N+1 begins
 // 2.
-Each step can access results from all previous steps via $data
+Each step can access results from all previous steps via variables (assigned via Assign)
 // 3.
 Optional BreakCondition allows early termination (like a break statement)
 //
 // Use cases: